 Cross-cultural study of ritual, religious and secular, its role in various social processes and relation to other activities.
-Exploration of variability of ritual and the range of theories that have been developed to account for what ritual does, including intellectualist, functionalist and performative.
+Exploration of variability of ritual and the range of theories that have been developed to account for what ritual does, including intellectualist,functionalist and performative.
 Prerequisite(s): second-year standing or permission of the instructor.

-ANTH 3550 [0.5 credit] Studies in Visual Anthropology
+Studies in Visual Anthropology